Breword/tmux/Control Mode.md

   currently supported, `no-output` which stops any `%output` notifications being sent to the client.

+In addition, send-keys has a `-H` flag allowing Unicode keys to be entered in a hexadecimal form.

-In addition, a few commands like `suspend-client` have no effect when used with a control mode client.
+A few commands like `suspend-client` have no effect when used with a control mode client.